carbonplan/ocr-web/lib/climate-risk-explainer/methods.md

 ## Calculating risk

 After estimating burn probabilities, we multiplied those estimates with estimates of “conditional risk to potential structures” (cRPS) developed by Scott et al. (2024). cRPS represents the conditional net value change in a hypothetical (i.e., generic) structure at a given pixel if it were to burn. cRPS does not take into account the specific attributes (e.g., roofing materials) of any actual structure located within a 30 m pixel.
-A cRPS value of 100 corresponds to a total loss whereas a cRPS value of 0 corresponds to no damage, so we interpret cRPS as a percentage loss.
+A cRPS value of 100 corresponds to a total loss whereas a cRPS value of 0 corresponds to no damage, so we interpret cRPS as a likelihood, or percentage, loss.

 Multiplying cRPS by burn probability resulted in an estimate of the risk to potential structures (RPS), which we interpreted as the expected risk of loss (%) experienced by a hypothetical structure in each pixel per year.